tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

 ### Round Trip Testing

-As mentioned above, de/serialization for all the public facing models are done using [RoundTripTest]($github.base_url$/esw-contract/src/test/scala/esw/contract/data/RoundTripTest.scala)
+As mentioned above, testing of de/serialization for all the public facing models is done using [RoundTripTest]($github.base_url$/esw-contract/src/test/scala/esw/contract/data/RoundTripTest.scala)

-[esw-contract]($github.dir.base_url$/esw-contract/src/main/scala) module contains sample examples for all the models which are sent over the wire in case of HTTP requests/responses and AKKA messages.
+The [esw-contract]($github.dir.base_url$/esw-contract/src/main/scala) module contains examples for all the models which are sent over the wire for HTTP requests/responses and AKKA messages.
-**RoundTripTest** consumes all these models and verifies that they are serialized and deserialized using both `CBOR` and `JSON` formats.
+**RoundTripTest** consumes all these models and verifies that they are serialized and deserialized properly using both `CBOR` and `JSON` formats.

 ```scala
 class RoundTripTest extends AnyFreeSpec with Matchers {